Robitx/gp.nvim/README.md

 ### Shortcuts

 There are no default shortcuts to mess with your own config.
+Bellow are examples for you to adjust or just use directly.

 #### Native

-You can use the good old `vim.keymap.set` and paste the following after `require("gp").setup(conf)` call.
-(Or anywhere you keep shortcuts if you want them at one place).
+You can use the good old `vim.keymap.set` and paste the following after `require("gp").setup(conf)` call (or anywhere you keep shortcuts if you want them at one place).
 ``` lua
 local function keymapOptions(desc)
     return {